ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - The result of token introspection performed on t1 (see {{Section 5.9 of RFC9200}}), if supported by both the RS and the AS.

-The RS MUST NOT delete the stored token hashes whose corresponding access tokens do not fulfill the two conditions above, unless it becomes necessary due to memory limitations.
+The RS MUST NOT delete the stored token hashes whose corresponding access tokens do not fulfill both the two conditions above, unless it becomes necessary due to memory limitations.
 In such a case, the RS MUST delete the earliest stored token hashes first.

 Retaining the stored token hashes as specified above limits the impact from a (dishonest) Client whose pertaining access token: i) specifies the 'exi' claim; ii) is uploaded at the RS for the first time after it has been revoked and later expired; and iii) has the sequence number encoded in the 'cti' claim greater than the highest sequence number among the expired access tokens specifying the 'exi' claim for the RS (see {{Section 5.10.3 of RFC9200}}).
 That is, the RS would not accept such a revoked and expired access token as long as it stores the corresponding token hash.